AshadullahDanish/toxic_comment_classifier/README.md

 3. Contribute to the project and share your insights!

 Thank you for checking out the Toxic Comment Classifier project.
-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact cloud.data.danish@gmail.com .

 **Happy coding!** 🚀👩‍💻